Our Strategic Plan

 Below is the College’s Subcontracting Policy which provides a comprehensive overview of the supply-chain fees and charges policy and also outlines the process that the college will use to secure subcontractors.

-Payments to Subcontractors for 2017 are available here: New College Stamford Partner Provision Fees and Charges 2017 – 18
+Payments to Subcontractors for 2017 are available here: Stamford College Partner Provision Fees and Charges 2017 – 18

 Poor Weather Procedure